 In the Santana district stands a small 18th century hermitage known as the Iglesia de Santa Ana.
 The Church of San Sebastian is also worth noting, with its wonderful facade.
 It dates from the 17th century and was rebuilt in 1674 thanks to charity contributions.
 Altogether Mijas is a Spanish experience never to be forgotten and day or night, a visit here will leave images with you for ever.

 Because of its hilltop location Mijas has splendid views all round.
 The best can be had from the church on the hill or from the park at the top of the village.
 If you arrive by coach, the coach park is in the middle of the village and you will need to climb the steps to the main town and main square.
 The square is surrounded by tourist shops and several very good restaurants.
 Mijas also offers a couple of museums.
 The folk museum shows the history of Mijas and trades of bygone years.
 There is a unique miniature museum, established in 1972 by a famous hypnotist and located in a caravan.
 It displays items from 50 countries.
-The Town Hall is also an impressive building, dating from 1987 and also housing the tourist information service.
-The Town Hall is open Mon-Fri 9am-3pm.

 Local fiestas